We've put all the past papers into a single booklet so you can print them out.

 Leaving Certificate Agricultural Science

-Leaving cert Agricultural science or "Ag Science" is the science of farming and is becoming more and more popular as Agriculture is one of the few growth areas in Ireland today.
-Many teachers as well as industry experts have argued that the current syllabus is up to 40 years out of date and needs to be modernised.
+Leaving Cert Agricultural Science or "Ag Science" is the science of farming and is becoming more and more popular, as agriculture is one of the few growth areas in Ireland today.

 The subject goes really well with Biology as there are a lot of overlapping topics.
 The course covers lots of practical topics such as cattle, pig and sheep management but don't be mistaken - there is a lot of science in this course.
 If you didn't do higher Science at Junior cert you will find some parts of the Ag.
 Science course difficult.
 Loads of students, especially those from farming backgrounds, fall into the trap of thinking they know it all and they can waffle through the exam.
 Beware: the marking scheme is really specific, and you need to practice getting precise answers that are specific enough for it.